The CDC says covid-19 is airborne and spread by aerosols, warns of badly ventilated spaces

 While the CDC didn’t make any major changes in its guidance on how to prevent the spread of the virus, some scientists suggested it should drive a major rethink of public policy — particularly at a time when students in many areas are returning to indoor classrooms.

 “We have been saying 'wear a mask’ and ‘6 feet apart’ for months,” tweeted Abraar Karan, a physician at Brigham and Women’s Hospital in Boston and Harvard Medical School.
 “Cloth masks are not designed to block aerosols.
-And 6 feet apart may be insufficient, [especially] indoors w/ poor ventilation.”
+And 6 feet apart may be insufficient, [especially] indoors [with] poor ventilation.”

-The change should drive people to adopt concrete solutions to slowing airborne transmission, Jimenez said, like wearing more tightly-fitting masks, improving ventilation and keeping as much distance as possible from others when indoors.
+The change should drive people to adopt concrete solutions to slowing airborne transmission, Jimenez said, such as wearing more tightly fitting masks, improving ventilation and keeping as much distance as possible from others when indoors.

 But the CDC’s shift can also help experts and lawmakers better communicate why those measures are needed.

 “If we tell people rules they don’t understand, it doesn’t work.
 We need to tell people why these rules work.
-Then they can understand and many more will comply,” Jimenez said.
+Then they can understand, and many more will comply,” Jimenez said.